Last year was a very difficult year for OMI (ONCO) in that the Company lost a couple of clients near the first of the year while

 There is also a typical seasonal pattern associated with prostate cancer brachytherapy demand,

-with the Winter months being typically slower than other times,
+with the Winter months being typically slower than other times, which

 Anticipated acquisition of necessary capital equipment for new contracts is expected in the 4th Quarter,